jurgen-kluft/go-home/docs/SMARTHOME-DEVICES.md

 - mmWave Radar Sensor

 The mmWave radar is always `on` when it detects nothing, but at the moment it detects something, it will slowly `back-off` at a certain rate, e.g. 10 seconds, 20 seconds, 1 minute, 5 minutes, etc.

-## Magnetic Sensor

-A3144E Hall Effect Sensor, the Vcc pin should be connected to 3.3V, the GND pin to GND and the OUT pin to a GPIO pin on the ESP32.
-The signal pin should be pulled up to 3.3V using a 10K resistor.
-When the magnet is close to the sensor, the output will be LOW, otherwise it will be HIGH.

-Pinout: Vcc | GND | Signal

 ## Bed Presence